 As a business owner or marketing strategist, growing your brand is a priority.
 Keeping up with innovations in society is crucial to get consumer feedback and maintain a good reputation.
 On the other hand, there could be factors that are sabotaging your business without even knowing it.
 Employees may not realize the damage that is being done before it’s too late.
-Below are some key red flags that your brand needs to make improvements for its long term future.
+Below are some key brand mistakes that could affect your brand’s long term future.

 Reason #1: Too Many Hats